 Since I was a small child, I have always been fascinated by animals and drawing them.
 Lucky for me, my parents encouraged my creativity, curiosity & learning.
 I've been so fortunate to be able to grow up in a household with different types of exotic animals and was able to take riding lessons at a local stable from a young age.

+In freshman year of high school, my love of research & fascination with animals helped get me a job at a beautiful specialty aquarium shop.
+While I worked at that shop and was in school, I also worked at a show stable caring for horses and giving riding lessons to children and beginning riders.
 A few years later, I began focusing more on reptiles & breeding them, and would bring my animals for people to hold and learn about at reptile conventions and shows.
 The curator at a local wildlife center who knew me from the aquarium shop offered me a job working at the center, where I ended up working with many incredible species of animals and learned about their husbandry, care and became a wildlife educator.

 Check out my personal page on Instagram for a peek into daily life